 I could have ogled that sweeping view for hours, but the sun had already begun to dip and I still had several kilometres of dense bushland to navigate.
 I packed up my camera equipment, threw my bulky bag over my shoulders and renewed my assault on the scrub-filled range.

 The trail markers had become increasingly difficult to spot as they scattered themselves amongst the unruly terrain.
 I was so focused on chewing through quick kilometres that I’d forgotten to scan for the correct direction.
 I mean, how can you get lost on a straight range, right?

 After an hour of vigorous bush bashing, I arrived at a clearing and immediately realised my boots had strayed from the track.
 I knew the trail continued down the east side of the range and down onto a dirt road; I, however, had unwittingly wandered into a dead-end on a separate westerly ridge.

 By the time I found my way back to the trail, the sun had already nestled on the horizon and I still had half a day’s walk from my intended campsite.
 Due to the weight of my replenished rucksack and my energy stores being absorbed by condensed scrub, I could barely go on.
 Fortunately, another clearing at Mt Elm School Campsite was a short distance up the track.
 Reluctantly, I decided to shorten my adventure on Day 7 and consequently lengthen Day 8’s trek to a daunting 35 kilometres.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.

-The climb up and over the rocky Jervis Hill more than made up for the two flat days since leaving Wilpena Pound.
-While the distance may not be far, give yourself plenty of time to navigate this dense rocky region.
+The climb up and over Jervis Hill more than made up for the two flat days since leaving Wilpena Pound.
+While the distance may not be far, give yourself plenty of time to navigate this dense region.